Parenting toddlers is one of the hardest jobs! These tips including do’s and don’ts from a practical and spiritual

 Unless your child is hurting someone, let her throw a tantrum.
 Ignore it.
 Walk away.
 Do some dishes.
 Whatever you do, don’t try and problem solve it.
 Tantrums don’t dignify a response.
 And this is applicable to any age.

 Be patient.
 Parenting toddlers takes a LOT of consistency.
 Don’t expect perfection.
 In fact, your toddler is probably better at obeying than you think.
 If you feel discouraged, get a sheet of paper and make tallies for the number of times he obeys each day vs. the number of times he doesn’t.
 You’ll be surprised at how many times he actually does obey.
 Look for progress, not perfection.
 That’s your goal in this phase.

 Get some great resources

-Sweet mom, if you don’t hear anything else in the post, I want you to know this.
+Sweet mom, if you don’t hear anything else in the post, I want you to know this about parenting your toddler.
 God has given you this precious child.
 You can not mess him up, because God’s love for him fills the gaps of your failures.
 We all fail, but in God’s grace every single one of our children is held in His hands.

 Do you have tips for parenting toddlers?
 Burning questions that I didn’t answer?
 Please share!

 Looking for a way to start teaching your toddler to pray?
 You will love our JOY prayer cards.
 They will teach your toddlers a simple but effective way to pray.
 Click the image below for all the details.